 PLEASE NOTE: The application time (November 9, 2020 - December 4, 2020) for the new Ladd home has closed.
 Please watch this web site for future housing opportunities.
-The Habitat Family Search Committee will work on choosing a family to partner with us on home # 16 and will announce a family in early 2021.
+The Habitat Family Search Committee has chosen the Heath family to partner with us on home # 16.

 Habitat for Humanity Homeownership Program

 Eligibility for a Habitat for Humanity home is based on:

 - Ability to Qualify for an affortable mortgage.

 NEED: You can be considered for a Habitat home if your present housing is inadequate and/or substandard, and if you are unable to obtain adequate housing through conventional means.